-Children who are obese also contend with psychiatric problems, including depression, anxiety, and eating disorders (Barlow, 2007).
-One study found that among female adolescents who were obese, patterns of observation showed more adverse social, educational, and psychological correlates (Falkner, Neumark-Sztainer, Story, et al., 2001).
-Children who are obese may also be at risk for academic difficulties, alcohol and tobacco use, premature sexual behavior, inappropriate dieting practices, and physical inactivity (Daniels, Jacobson, McCrindle, et al., 2009).
+Children who are obese also contend with psychiatric problems including depression, anxiety, and eating disorders (Barlow, 2007).
+In one study of female adolescents who were obese, patterns of observation showed more adverse social, educational, and psychological correlates compared with non-obese female adolescents (Faulkner, Neumark-Sztainer, Story, et al., 2001).
+Children who are obese also may be at risk for academic difficulties, alcohol and tobacco use, premature sexual behavior, inappropriate dieting practices, and physical inactivity (Daniels, Jacobson, McCrindel, et al., 2009).
 Increasing weight is associated with decreasing health-related quality of life, lower body satisfaction, and low self-esteem.
-Children who are overweight experience more teasing and are vulnerable to bullying (Daniels, et al., 2009).
+Children who are overweight experience more teasing than those who are not, and they are vulnerable to bullying (Daniels, et al., 2009).
 Children share society's negative opinions about those who are overweight or obese, regardless of their own weight status or sex (Speiser, et al., 2005).
 Their perceptions of obesity emphasize laziness, selfishness, lower intelligence, social isolation, and poor social functioning, as well as low levels of perceived health, healthy eating, and activity.
 Children as young as 5 years of age are aware of their own levels of overweight, which affects their perceptions of appearance, athletic ability, social competence, and self-worth (Speiser, et al., 2005).
-Research has also shown that children diagnosed with obesity are much more likely to be diagnosed with mental health disorders or bone and joint disorders than children who are not obese; they are also two to three times as likely as non-obese children to be hospitalized (Marder, Chang, 2006).
+Research has also shown that children diagnosed with obesity are much more likely to be diagnosed with mental health disorders or bone and joint disorders than children who are not obese; they are also two to three times as likely to be hospitalized (Marder, Chang, 2006).

 Being overweight or obese in early life also has implications for a child's future health.
-First, for a child with a BMI above the 85th percentile, medical risks include future or persistent obesity (Barlow, 2007; Daniels, et al., 2009).
+First, for a child who is overweight, medical risks include future or persistent obesity (Barlow, 2007; Daniels, et al., 2009).
 The risk of an obese child becoming an obese adult is 25 percent at age 6 years, increasing to 75 percent during adolescence (Baker, Farpour-Lambert, Nowicka, et al., 2010).
-Being overweight or obese in childhood and adolescence is also associated with an increased risk of premature mortality and comorbidities in adulthood.
-A 2011 systematic review reports a significant association between child and adolescent overweight/obesity and premature mortality, with hazard ratios ranging from 1.4 to 2.9 (Reilly, Kelly, 2011.
+Being overweight or obese in childhood and adolescence is also associated with increased risk of premature mortality and comorbidities in adulthood.
+A 2011 systematic review reports a significant association between child and adolescent overweight/obesity and premature mortality, with hazard ratios ranging from 1.4 to 2.9 (Reilly, Kelly, 2011).
 In addition, being overweight or obese as a child or adolescent is significantly associated with increased risk of cardiometabolic morbidity (including diabetes, hypertension, heart disease, and stroke) in later life, with hazard ratios ranging from 1.1 to 5.1, as well as increased risk of asthma in adulthood and polycystic ovary syndrome in adult women (Reilly, Kelly, 2011).
 Obesity in adolescence is associated with negative self-image that persists into adulthood (Dietz, 1998).
-These children are also at long-term higher risk for chronic conditions such as breast, colon, and kidney cancer; musculoskeletal disorders; and gall bladder disease (Daniels, et al., 2009).
+These children are also at longterm higher risk for chronic conditions, such as breast, colon, and kidney cancer; musculoskeletal disorders; and gall bladder disease (Daniels, et al., 2009).
 Childhood obesity contributes to a significant and increasing burden of chronic disease, rising healthcare costs, disability, and premature death.